 During the days before the surgery:

-- You will usually be told not to drink or eat anything for 8 to 12 hours before the surgery.
+- Not drinking or eating anything for 8 to 12 hours before the surgery.

 Call your doctor if you develop any of the following after DBS surgery: